Buyer Closing Costs

 Here's a thumbnail sketch of common buyer closing costs:

 - Private Mortgage Insurance (PMI) if putting less than 20% down.

 - Credit report & tax service fees.

 - Property inspection.

 - Property Transfer Tax, Vermont's property sales tax.
-The tax for Purchasers to use the property as their primary residence are taxed at one-half per cent on the first $100,000 of property value, and 1.25 per cent on the rest of the purchase price.
-Purchasers intending to use the property as a second home or investment property are taxed at 1.25 per cent on the entire purchase price.
+The tax for Purchasers to use the property as their primary residence is taxed at one-half percent on the first $100,000 of property value, and 1.45 percent on the rest of the purchase price.
+Purchasers intending to use the property as a second home or investment property are taxed at 1.45 percent on the entire purchase price.
 Certain exemptions exist.
 View the Vermont Property Transfer Tax Return.

 - Land Use Attorney fees.

 - Recording fees for documents filed at the town office.

 For more information about buyer closing costs in Vermont, contact Maple Sweet Real Estate today!